 When a derivative instrument or a non-derivative financial liability is designated as the hedging instrument in a hedge of a net investment in a foreign operation, the effective portion of, for a derivative, changes in the fair value of the hedging instrument or, for a non-derivative, foreign exchange gains and losses is recognised in OCI and presented in the translation reserve within equity.
-Any ineffective portion of the changes in the fair value of the derivative or foreign exchange gains and losses on the nonderivative is recognised immediately in profit or loss.
+Any ineffective portion of the changes in the fair value of the derivative or foreign exchange gains and losses on the non-

+Translation of consolidated financial statements originally issued in Arabic derivative is recognised immediately in profit or loss.
 The amount recognised in OCI is reclassified to profit or loss as a reclassification adjustment on disposal of the foreign operation.